awesome-inc/FontAwesome.Sharp/README.md

 - `IconPictureBox` or
 - `IconSplitButton`,

 respectively.

+If you just want to generate a bitmap for an icon, use the `ToBitmap()`-extension

 For more details including setting the application icon or using a treeview, have a look at the sample application `TestForms`.

 ## WPF